Nsider-Beats/beat-tape-vol1-stems/README.md

 - **Listen to the full tape** on all major streaming platforms and download it on [Bandcamp]( https://nsider.bandcamp.com/album/beat-tape-vol-1).
-- **You are free to use the stems however you like**
+- **You are free to use the stems however you'd like.**
-- **Credit appreciated:** If you share work based on these beats/stems, a shout-out (produced by Nsider) or a link back is always welcome.
+- **Credit appreciated:** If you share work based on these beats/stems, a shout-out (produced by Nsider) or a link back is welcome.

 ---